RuizeHan/RuizeHan.github.io/_pages/service.md

 * Reviewer of IEEE Transaction on Pattern Analysis and Machine Intelligence
 * Reviewer of IEEE Transaction on Multimedia
-* IEEE Transactions on Circuits and Systems for Video Technology
+* Reviewer of IEEE Transactions on Circuits and Systems for Video Technology
 * Reviewer of Neurocomputing
 * Reviewer of Pattern Recognition Letters
 * Reviewer of Electronics Letters